 On a mission to “eliminate the education divide,” this site supports teachers with a wide range of education resources, including videos, homework resources, curriculum materials, and more for social studies, math, and many other subjects.

 This site is packed with K-12 education resources.
 Find articles and videos about classroom teaching, specific subjects, social and emotional learning, and much more.

 Any busy teacher will appreciate this site, which is bursting with more than 17,000 (and counting) free, printable worksheets.
 No registration required.
 Just select a worksheet and go.

 English/Language Arts Resources

-Check out this collection of English/language arts resources that will help you put together great grade-level appropriate lesson plans for areas, such as spelling, vocabulary, phonics, literature, writing and grammar.
+Check out this collection of English/language arts resources that will help you put together great grade-level appropriate lesson plans for areas like spelling, vocabulary, phonics, literature, writing, and grammar.

 Partnered with the International Literacy Association and the National Council of Teachers of English, ReadWriteThink offers hundreds of standards-based lesson plans created by a diverse group of educators with a strong understanding of, and passion for, literacy.

 This site is partnered with the National Education Association to provide teachers with a “living, breathing body of knowledge” that will aid with instruction.
 Find over 7,000 English/language arts lessons designed by master teachers.